See what questions

 Read more about causes and Abdominal distension deaths.

 Chronic digestive conditions often misdiagnosed: When diagnosing chronic symptoms of the digestive tract, there are a variety of conditions that may be misdiagnosed.
-The best known, irritable bowel syndrome,...read more »
+The best known, irritable bowel syndrome, is over-diagnosed, whereas other causes that are less known...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: